 Item Description Power LED Solid green.
 The electrical power is on.
 Blinking green.
-The adapter is in the process of setting up security.
+The adapter is setting up security.
 Amber.
 The adapter is in power saving mode.
 If the Ethernet port is inactive for more than ten minutes, the adapter enters power saving mode.
 Off.
-There is no electrical power or the LEDs have been turned off using NETGEAR genie.
+The adapter does not have electrical power or the LEDs were off using NETGEAR genie.
 Powerline LED Solid.
 The adapter is connected to a Powerline network.
 Off.
 The adapter has not found any other compatible Powerline devices using the same encryption key.
 The Pick A Plug feature lets you pick the electrical outlet with the fastest link rate, indicated by the color of the LED: Green.
-Link rate > 80 MbpsAmber.
-Link rate > 50 and < 80 Mbps (Medium)Red.
-Link rate <(Fast)< 80 Mbps (Medium) Ethernet LED Solid green.
+Link rate > 80 Mbps (Fast) Amber.
+Link rate > 50 and < 80 Mbps (Medium) Red.
+Link rate < 50 Mbps (Slow) Ethernet LED Solid green.
 The Powerline adapter is connected through the Ethernet port to a powered-on Ethernet device.
 Off.
 There is no Ethernet connection.